MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 ## Installing the admin monitoring workspace

 The admin monitoring workspace is automatically installed the first time an admin accesses it.
 Reports in the workspace appear as blank until the first data refresh.
-The first data refresh begins around 5 minutes after the workspace is installed, and usually completes within a few minutes.
+The first data refresh begins around five minutes after the workspace is installed, and usually completes within a few minutes.

 To trigger the installation of the admin monitoring workspace, follow these steps: